A Bali bike tour wasn’t something we would do quickly. However, after mostly touring the island by motorbike, we decided to try one of them out.

 Once we were back in the car we drove to the house of Baik Bike’s owner, Wayan.
 We received a warm welcome from his family who had prepared a Balinese feast consisting of 8 different dishes.

 There is enough choice for vegetarians too

-It's suitable for anybody, even people who haven't driven a bike for a very long time.
-And it's definitely an unique experience if you are used to touring around the island by car.
-On a bike you can not only see, but also hear, smell and feel how wonderful Bali really is.
+It’s suitable for anybody, even people who haven’t driven a bike for a very long time.
+And it’s definitely a unique experience if you are used to touring around the island by car.
+On a bike, you can not only see but also hear, smell, and feel how wonderful Bali really is.

 If you also want to join a Baik Bike tour you can just call them (+62 361) 978052 and they will tell you what time they will pick you up.

 If you are not staying in Ubud you can join this bike tour as well.
-They have pick-ups from Kuta, Sanur and Nusa Dua area.
-A tour starting from Ubud is Rph 370.000, children under 12years Rph 250.00.
-If you start from the other villages it's just slightly more expensive.
+They have pick-ups from Kuta, Sanur, and Nusa Dua area.
+A tour starting from Ubud is Rph 370.000, children under 12years Rph 250.000.
+If you start from the other villages it’s just slightly more expensive.

-Besides this company there are numerous others, often with similar itineraries.
-Bali Eco Cycling Tour seem to offer more stops to provide more insightful information on Balinese culture and daily rural life.
+Besides this company, there are numerous others, often with similar itineraries.
+Bali Eco Cycling Tour seems to offer more stops to provide more insightful information on Balinese culture and daily rural life.
 While Infinity Mountain Biking has more off the beaten track trails for real fit and experienced mountain bikers.
-They even advice you to bring your own saddle and paddles if you want to.
-As you can tell, real serious stuff.
+They even advise you to bring your own saddle and paddles if you want to.
+As you can tell, serious stuff.